a7t0fwa7/Pheromind/Project_Start_Prompt_v2.md

-Okay, here's an improved version of the "Zero-Code User Blueprint for SPARC Program Generation," incorporating the suggestions.
-The changes aim to elicit even more precise and useful information without significantly increasing the burden on the "Visionary."

----

 **Welcome to the Zero-Code User Blueprint!**
 This document will help you describe your program idea to **SPARC (System for Programmatic AI-driven Realization of Concepts)**, our AI-powered team of virtual coding assistants, who will then build it for you.